KrishnaKothandaraman/JSON-parser/README.md

 ## Development goals

-- [x] Develop parser capable of parsing basic json data
+- [x] Parser can parse all types of valid JSON data
-- [x] Add escaped character parsing
+- [ ] Parser reports errors
-- [ ] Add error reporting feature
+- [ ] Parser recovers from errors
 - [ ] Build server to listen to requests
 - [ ] Built website interface